MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/group-managed-service-accounts/manage/reference/user-rights-assignment/Add-workstations-to-domain.md

 ## Reference
 This policy setting determines which users can add a computer to a specific domain.
 For it to take effect, it must be assigned so that it applies to at least one domain controller.
 A user who is assigned this user right can add up to ten workstations to the domain.

-Adding a computer account to the domain allows the computer to participate in Active Directory\-based networking.
+Adding a computer account to the domain allows the computer to participate in Active Directory-based networking.

 This policy setting is supported on versions of Windows that are designated in the **Applies To** list at the beginning of this topic.